jkrovitz/HotelMessageSite/README.md

 ## Instructions for running the program

-1. Install Python 3 if it is not installed already
+1. Install Python 3 if it is not installed already.

 2. Open the terminal / command prompt.